 If you don’t have a car, the YARTS Highway 41 bus (fee) leaves from the Yosemite Valley Vistor’s Center and stops at Wawona, Mariposa Grove, and Tenaya Lodge.
 The Yosemite Grand Tour guided bus tour (must be booked in advance) currently includes lunch in Wawona and a visit to Mariposa Grove.

 Visitors to the Mariposa Grove arriving by car or bus need to stop/park at the Mariposa Grove Welcome Plaza and from there you can take a free shuttle.
 There is a free shuttle (seasonal operation) from the Mariposa Grove Welcome Plaza, near South Entrance, to the Mariposa Grove.

 How much time should I spend in the south part of the park?

 There is at least a full day’s worth of things to do here.
 More if you want to climb and do some of the longer hiking trails.
-However, if you are on a tight schedule you can do a quick 30-minute walk around the Pioneer Yosemite History Center, get a drive-by view of the Big Trees Lodge, and spend a couple of hours at the Mariposa Grove in a morning or afternoon.
+However, if you are on a tight schedule you do a quick 30-minute walk around the Pioneer Yosemite History Center, get a drive-by view of the Big Trees Lodge, and spend a couple of hours hiking one of the the Mariposa Grove in a morning or afternoon.

 Lodging options in the southern part of Yosemite?